vmalloc/mongomock/README.rst

  $ docker compose run --rm mongomock hatch test -py=3.12 -i pymongo=4 tests/test__mongomock.py::MongoClientCollectionTest::test__insert

-NOTE: If the MongoDB image was updated, or you want to try a different MongoDB version in docker-compose, you'll have to issue a ``docker compose down`` before you do anything else to ensure you're running against the intended version.
+NOTE: If the MongoDB image was updated, or you want to try a different MongoDB version in ``docker-compose``, you'll have to issue a ``docker compose down`` before you do anything else to ensure you're running against the intended version.

 utcnow
 ~~~~~~

-When developing features that need to make use of "now," please use the libraries :code:`utcnow` helper method
+When developing features that need to make use of "now," please use the libraries :code:`utcnow`
-in the following way:
+helper method in the following way:

 .. code-block:: python